 You can test your design by scaling it down and superimposing a figure in front of it, or you can print out a test banner.

 Don’t Make the Colors or Design Too Gaudy

 While your logo designs should be legible and look elegant, you should avoid colors that are too bright or poorly contrasted with each other.
 You can always tone down the official colors to a more muted hue; otherwise, the deep or gaudy colors may “bleed” in a photo.

 The biggest mistake we see with banners of all types is a small file size, which inevitably leads to a blurry or pixelated image.
 Shoot for a file photo resolution (300 pixels per inch) roughly equivalent to your display, so a 9” x 4” logo will have a 9” x 4” file size, equaling roughly 2,700 x 1,200 pixels.

 Note that you can also use a vector graphics program like Adobe Illustrator or the free Inkscape to redraw your logo and have it scale to any size.

 Make Sure Your Logos Repeat in the Proper Order

 The last thing you want is a pattern that clusters logos rather than having them repeat smoothly and evenly.
 You can test this by creating a small sample swatch of your intended pattern and then applying it as your desktop background using the “tiled” setting.

-If you have any questions about making your step and repeat banner or encounter difficulties, you can always work with a quality step and repeat print house in Phoenix AZ for tailored advice and attentive service to deliver the absolute best banner for your needs.
+If you encounter difficulties or have any questions about making your step and repeat banner, work with a quality step and repeat print house in Phoenix AZ for tailored advice and attentive service to deliver the absolute best banner for your needs.